-In any EMR time code system that has multiple output modules, only one output module is declared the master and it is the only device that communicates with the control system.
-In the case of EQX Server, only the master output module is added to the Devices page but the entire size of the system must be defined appropriately.
+In any EMR time code system that has multiple output modules, any output module is considered the master and any output module can communicate with the control system.
+In the case of Magnum, only one output module is added to the Devices page but the entire size of the system must be defined appropriately.